smauer/talks/Intro-to-Git/README.md

 # Working with Remotes

 Now that we've learned some basics, it's time to start working with remote repositories.
-A remote, in Git terminology, is a reference to a version of your project that is hosted on a network location or the internet, such as GitHub.
+A remote, in Git terminology, is a reference to a version of your project that is hosted on a network location or somewhere on the internet, such as GitHub.
 Working with others on shared projects, such as an open source project, involves pushing and pulling data to and from these remote repositories.

 A project may have any number of remote repositories.
 When dealing with open source projects on GitHub that are shared among collaborators, a local project will typically have at least one or two remote repositories configured.